amtoaer

 1. GitLens

-This extension is used to expand vscode's Git support.
-It has a wide range of functions.
+This extension is used to expand vscode's Git support, and its functions are very comprehensive.
 The functions I personally use mainly include:

 • Code comparison between commits